isomerpages/moe-queenstownsec/_departments/Aesthetics & Technology.md

 <ul>b)	&nbsp;Encouragement of discourse/critique of peers’ works to promote lifelong enjoyment of artistic works.<br></ul>

 <ul>
-<p style="text-align:;">c) &nbsp;Fostering the understanding of national identity and appreciation of cultural heritage through the learning of local artworks and artists.</p> </ul>
+<p style="text-align:right;">c) &nbsp;Fostering the understanding of national identity and appreciation of cultural heritage through the learning of local artworks and artists.</p> </ul>

 <u>Design &amp; Technology (D &amp; T)</u>